 Is Your Fresh Supply Chain Ready for the Holiday Surge? | C.H.
 Robinson

 The holiday season is a time for traditions—especially when it comes to the food that’s prepared and served at family meals and festive gatherings.
-And with produce being a key ingredient in many of those treasured and favorite recipes, you might say that the supply chain is an important part of the holiday season.
+And with produce being a key ingredient in many of those treasured and favorite recipes, you might say that the food supply chain is an important part of the holiday season.

 Transporting delicate, temperature sensitive produce adds an additional degree of complexity to the supply chain.
 And when the winter holiday season hits, there are even more considerations to keep in mind.
 After all, consumers expect their favorite retailers to have the produce they need to complete the recipes and enjoy the meals they look forward to all year.

 What can threaten the holiday surge?

 At several points throughout the year, spikes in demand can threaten fresh supply chains.
 Often, consumers will substitute the affected items with other produce that is readily available.
 But during a winter holiday surge, consumers want very specific items for their holiday cooking—such as oranges, asparagus, sweet potatoes, cranberries, and green beans—and swapping items simply won’t do.